Leaving Academia: The Career Transition Guide for Professors, PhD Candidates, Scientists and Humanists

 Components of a Strong Elevator Pitch for PhDs

-• Leads with impact and results, not methodology or technical process
+• Leads with impact and outcomes

-• Uses clear, accessible language without sacrificing intelligence or substance
+• Uses clear, accessible language

 Real Career Transitions: From Academia to Thriving Industry Roles